AbhiOfficialTL/InterviewPrac/README.md

 5. git add ______ --> file name that you want to add
 6. git add . --> Add All file
 7. git commit -m "______" --> add message that you are commit
+8. git push origin main --> origin is repo name , and main is repo branch